tmtsoftware/csw/docs/src/main/commons/create-component.md

 More details about events can be found @ref:[here](../messages/events.md).

-Access to the Event Service is passed in to the handlers class in the constructor.
+Access to the Event Service is in the `CswContext` object passed in to the handlers class in the constructor.
 The Event Service provides a factory method to create a "default" publisher and subscriber, which can be accessed in various parts of your code to reuse a single connection to the service.
 In most cases, reusing this connection will provide the performance needed.
 But if you prefer to create new connections, custom publishers and subscribers can be constructed.